worldbank/gld/docs/index.md

 ## A bit of history to get up to speed

-The GLD is the DB heir to I2D2 along with the GMD.
-That’s clear enough, off to the next topic.

-Now in earnest.
 The World Bank has for a long time aimed to standardise survey information to allow comparisons across space and time.
 The [World Development Indicators DataBank]( https://databank.worldbank.org/source/world-development-indicators) is an example of such efforts.

 This effort, however, presents information aggregated at national level, leaving the rich micro data behind.
 One of the first efforts to make a database of harmonized individual level micro data files with a common dictionary was the *International Income Distribution Database* (I2D2).
 It harmonized all kinds of household surveys (e.g., income and expenditure surveys, labour force surveys, …).